2012 New Zealand rugby league season: Rugby League Cup

 Auckland defeated Canterbury 44-16 on 4 June at Christchurch Stadium, the upgraded Rugby League Park, to win the Rugby League Cup, which had not been defended by Canterbury since claiming it in 2009.
 The halftime score was 18-6.

-Canterbury were coached by Brent Stuart in his last game after ten years in charge of Canterbury.
-He named a side consisting of Kolone Faalilo, Matt Sauni, Luke Rosvall, Bruce Havea, Junior Salevao, Josh Reuben (c), Simon Mounga, Jaye Pukepuke, Josh Ka, Alex Todd, JJ Smith, James Baxendale and Corey Lawrie.
-Bench: Dylan Loversidge, Kyle Leka, Rulon Nutira and Lance McEwan with Will Tafua as 18th man.

-Auckland were coached by Brent Gemmell, who was assisted by Ken McIntosh, and managed by Duane Mann.
-Stacey Jones was the assistant trainer.
-The team named was James Blackwell, Esera Esera, Niuvoa Taka, Atelea Nafetalai, Saula Aipolo, Simon Ieremia, Aaron Booth, Soape Kavliku, Joel Freeman, Suaia Matagi, Malakai Houma, Tane Hart and Manu.
-Bench: Kurt Te Hira, Junior Fotu, Paula Maliepo and Herman Retzlaff.
-18th Man: Kouma Samson.

 Auckland then defeated Wellington on 21 October 2012, 56-12.
 The match was held as part of the Wellington Rugby League's centenary celebrations.
 Matt Sturm played in this match, he had last represented Auckland in 1996.

 National Competition

 2012 was the third year of the National Competition.
 Following a deal with the SKY TV, each week had one game played at Mount Smart Stadium and broadcast live on Monday Night.